AmarachiOkereke/AmarachiOkereke/README.md

 - 👋 Hi, I’m AmarachiOkereke
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning the fundamentals course with Code Your Future
+- 🌱 I have finished software development course with Code Your Future
 - 💞️ I’m looking to collaborate on Code Your Future
 - 📫 How to reach me: amarachicharity.okereke@gmail.com